tohasan/robot-keyword-tutorial/README.md

 java -jar /usr/local/opt/robotframework/robotframework-2.9.2.jar --outputdir ./report sample-0-trivial.txt

 The next example shows how to import a Library (in this case the String Library).
-It also shows a simple for-loop.
+It also shows a simple for-loop. __Please note__ that the "\" are required in the lines belonging to the loop.

 __Test execution__
 pybot --outputdir ./report sample-1-trivial-extended.txt